-And that will improve your SEO and make it easier to rank your keywords on Page #1 of Google.
+A well-defined silo structure will help search engines understand your content.
+And that will improve your SEO and make it easier to rank your pages in the search results.

-Silo structure on a website is a way of grouping web pages together based on theme.
+Silo structure on a website is a way of grouping web pages together, in a hierarchy, based on theme.

 Many websites have no silo structure and are simply flat: